SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     environment won't add config information like number of processors to the trajectory.

+* ``graceful_exit``

+    If ``True`` hitting CTRL+C (i.e.sending SIGINT) will not terminate the program immediately.
+Instead, active single runs will be finished and stored before shutdown.
+Hitting CTRL+C twice will raise a KeyboardInterrupt as usual.

 * ``lazy_debug``

     If ``lazy_debug=True`` and in case you debug your code (aka you use *pydevd* and